Welcome to the newest New York Real Estate Update from Brooklyn Made.

-On the bright side, we have new tax breaks for small business owners, the Opportunity Zones, and individuals can still invest in real estate tax free with self-directed Roth IRAs.
+On the bright side, we have new tax breaks for small business owners, the Opportunity Zones, and individuals can still invest in real estate tax-free with self-directed Roth IRAs.

-It’s going to be more important than ever to have a great CPA on your side when it comes to file taxes in April.
+It’s going to be more important than ever to have a great CPA on your side when it comes to filing taxes in April.
 Though a local real estate expert can also help direct you to excellent professionals for retirement account investing, 1031 exchanges, and other structures for reducing and eliminating future taxes, and keeping more of your gains.